zachpino/digidev-s18/week09/exercise.md

 Check out the documentation for the library [here](https://github.com/greiman/SdFat-Particle).
 There are many code samples as well as discussions on common use cases.

-This is the baseline code for reading, as well as writing.
+This is the baseline code for reading, as well as writing, commented out.

 ```c
 #include "SdFat.h"